Graduate certificates and diplomas

 Graduate diplomas require 120 points of study and can normally be completed in one year of full-time study or part-time over up to four years.
 Some programmes allow for a longer period of part-time study.

 While programmes vary between disciplines, the graduate programmes are generally comprised of both undergraduate and dedicated graduate level courses.

 Successful completion of a graduate certificate will allow you to continue on to graduate diploma study.

-Transition from graduate diplomas to other postgraduate degrees varies considerably between faculties.
-If you think you might be interested in postgraduate study after your diploma, talk to your department’s/school’s postgraduate coordinator to understand your options.
+Transition from graduate diplomas to other postgraduate degrees varies considerably between schools and departments.
+If you think you might be interested in postgraduate study after your diploma, talk to your school or department Postgraduate Coordinator to understand your options.